 The Joint Venture shall be governed by the principles set out in the Joint Venture Contract.

 The existence of the Joint Venture Contract shall be proven by all manner of proof, including evidence and presumption.

-2.1.4 Public Shareholding Company
+2.1.4.
+Public Shareholding Company

 Pursuant to Article No. 119, a Public Shareholding Company's capital is divided into tradable shares of equal nominal value in the manner prescribed in the Companies Law.
 The liability of the shareholders shall be limited to the extent of their interest in the company.
-A public shareholding company can be listed in the Kuwait Stock Exchange after the issuance of the first audited financial statement.
+A public shareholding company can be listed on the Boursa Kuwait after the issuance of the first audited financial statement.

-The number of the founder(s) shall not be fewer than 5 with the exception of the Government or any other Governmental entities.
+The number of the founders shall not be fewer than 5 with the exception of the Government or any other Governmental entities.

-The Company name shall be derived from its activities.
-In all cases, the name of the Company shall be followed by the phrase (Kuwaiti Public Shareholding Company or K.S.C.).
+The company name shall be derived from its activities.
+The name of the company shall be followed by the phrase "Kuwaiti Public Shareholding Company or K.S.C." in all cases.

-The Capital shall be defined in accordance with the activities as set by the Ministry of Commerce and Industry.
+The capital shall be defined in accordance with the activities as set by the Ministry of Commerce and Industry.

-2.1.5 Closed Shareholding Company
+2.1.5.
+Closed Shareholding Company

-Pursuant to Article No. 265, the shares in a closed shareholding company shall only be subscribed for upon incorporation by the founders (who shall not be fewer than 5).
+Pursuant to Article No. 234, the shares in a Closed Shareholding Company shall only be subscribed for upon incorporation by the founders (who shall not be fewer than 5).
 The liability of the shareholders shall be limited to the extent of their interest in the company.

-Other than companies holding concessions or monopolies, closed shareholding companies may be established without a decision of the Ministry of Commerce and Industry, to be authenticated by a written document to be issued by all incorporators who shall not be fewer than 5.
+Other than companies holding concessions or monopolies, Closed Shareholding Companies may be established without a decision of the Ministry of Commerce and Industry, to be authenticated by a written document to be issued by all incorporators, who shall not be fewer than 5.

 The company name shall be derived from its objectives.
-In all cases, the name of the company shall be followed by the phrase (Kuwaiti Closed Shareholding Company or K.S.C.C.).
+The name of the company shall be followed by the phrase "Kuwaiti Closed Shareholding Company or K.S.C.C." in all cases.